-- With the mouse: While holding down the mouse button, drag the selected object to the desired position. - With the keyboard: Use the arrow keys to move the object. - Under dialog control: When you invoke the Object > Properties command and switch to the Layout property sheet in the command's dialog box, you can specify the precise position for the object.
+- With the mouse: While holding down the mouse button, drag the selected object to the desired position. - With the keyboard: With frames and drawings, you can alternatively use the arrow keys to move the object. - Under dialog control: With frames and drawings, you can also invoke the Object > Properties command and switch to the Layout tab in the dialog box, where you can specify the precise position for the object.

-Tip: This property sheet also gives you access to a number of expanded options.
-Here you can, for example, set the position of the object relative to the page margin or a paragraph border.
-See section "Object properties, Layout property sheet" beginning on page 227.
+Tip: This tab also gives you access to a number of expanded options.
+You can, for example, set the position of the frame relative to the page margin.
+See section "Object properties, Layout tab" beginning on page 234.